 Can you see yourself and your values in your photography yet?
 If you think of the photographers you admire, can you pinpoint what it is you like?
 These are important questions to think about when developing your style, because they’ll give you insight into your future photographic style.
 The answers will give you direction to actively develop your style.

-Trends and your style
+Photography trends and your style

 Don’t worry about the latest hot trend.
 It will pass.
 Definitely have a play with the technique.
 It is good to stretch yourself and keep learning.
 To develop photographic style you need to experiment, but don’t feel the need to shoot, or indeed edit, that way just because everybody else is.